elephantscale/HI-labs/hadoop-admin/managers/cloudera-cm/README.txt

 (On ubuntu $USER = ubuntu,  On CentOS $USER = ec2-user)

 for cluster health, set ntp
-# This is not required if you are using hadoop-clean-V16
+# Note that this is not required if you are using hadoop-clean-V16
 sudo yum -y install ntp
 sudo chkconfig ntpd on
 sudo ntpdate 0.centos.pool.ntp.org
 sudo service ntpd start

 set swappiness to 0
-# This is not required if you are using hadoop-clean-V16
+# Note that this is not required if you are using hadoop-clean-V16
 sudo bash -c "echo 'vm.swappiness = 0' >> /etc/sysctl.conf"
 sudo sysctl vm.swappiness=0